 When Dawna Lee-Williams was a high school senior, her guidance counselor encouraged her to interview for a co-op position with Plante Moran.
 Her first thought?

 “Actually, I wasn’t interested,” she laughs.
 “I already had a part-time job (ironically in that same guidance counselor’s office).
 I didn’t see the point, but obviously my counselor did.
 She insisted this could be a good opportunity for me.”

 Turns out her counselor was right.
-For more than three decades, Dawna has been an integral part of the St. Joseph office — and it’s been quite a journey.
+For more than three decades, Dawna has been an integral part of the St. Joseph (now Kalamazoo) office — and it’s been quite a journey.

 “I started out attending school in the mornings and working at Plante Moran every afternoon while earning — remember this was 32 years ago — the minimum wage of $3.35/hour,” remembers Dawna.
 “My plan was to finish high school and then join the military.
 Clearly that didn’t happen.
 Instead, I opted to take classes at the local college.
 When my supervisor heard I’d be around longer, he kept extending my job.
 I stayed through the summer and then part-time while in college.
 After college, I was offered a full-time administrative position, and I’ve never left.”

 Over the years, Dawna has witnessed a lot of changes, most notably, microfiche.

 “When I say I handled a lot of microfilm, I mean a lot — years’ worth — of microfilm,” she said.
 “My daughter doesn’t even know what that is when I explain it to her.
 Back then, if someone needed a tax file from the past, I had to look it up in the card index file and figure out what role of microfiche it was on.
 Then I had to set up the projector.
 Finally, when it was all ready, the partner would come in with a pad of paper to write down what they needed.
 And then, when those films had to be destroyed, I had to drive to another town and literally sit and watch workers shred our documents in a big warehouse.”